- Fee assured

 Dr Ana (Ignjatovic) Wilson is a luminal gastroenterologist and specialist gastrointestinal endoscopist.
-Her specialist interests include early diagnosis, prevention and treatment of pre-cancerous lesions and cancer, through colonoscopy, in patients with inflammatory bowel disease and those at increased risk of developing colorectal cancer.
+Her specialist interests include general gastroenterology and early diagnosis, prevention and treatment of pre-cancerous lesions and cancer, through colonoscopy, in patients with inflammatory bowel disease and those at increased risk of developing colorectal cancer.
 She also leads the service for managing patients with consequences of cancer treatment including radiation proctopathy and anterior resection syndrome.

 Areas of interest

 Change in bowel habit (constipation / diarrhoea); Rectal bleeding; Abdominal pain / bloating; Colon and rectal (Bowel) Cancer; Irritable bowel syndrome (IBS) • Dyspepsia (indigestion-heart burn); Food intolerance; Endoscopy(OGD); Bowel Cancer Screening (Nationally accredited), Screening colonoscopy; Inflammatory bowel disease; Crohn's disease; Ulcerative colitis; Coeliac disease • Cancer of colon and rectum • Food allergies

 - Natalie Goble

 - KMS Wagon Lodge Court Lodge Farm Forge Lane MAIDSTONE ME15 0HQ